 The unit also coordinates with local and state agencies in the planning and response to emergencies and with the Delaware County Medical Reserve Corps.

-The Delaware General Health District would like to have public input on our emergency plans.
-Please contact the Preparedness Coordinator to review and provide feedback on any emergency plans.
+The Delaware Public Health District would like to have public input on our emergency plans.
+Please contact the Preparedness Team to review and provide feedback on any emergency plans.